jstooley/deal_of_the_day/README.md

 # DealOfTheDay

 This gem will look for the deals of the day on Amazon.com and sears.com.
-Then scrape information about the deals and provide it to you.
+Then scrape information about the deals and provide it to you via the CLI.

 ## Installation